JamesOpSc/GovKonek-Flask-Project/README.md

 # GovKonek Backend - Local Setup & Testing Guide 🚀

 Welcome to the GovKonek Backend repository!
-We are building the Phase 1 foundation using **Python, Flask, and SQLite**.
+We are building the foundation using **Python, Flask, and SQLite**.

 To avoid database conflicts and broken dependencies, **do not share virtual environments or database files**.
 Everyone must set up their own local environment by following this guide.